davidrthorn/cross_reference/README.md

 hyperlinks to create labels.
 These have the following syntax: `#figur_population`. `#figur` is the built-in prefix used by Cross Reference; `population` in this case is your chosen name for the figure.
 Notice that the prefix uses `figur` rather than `figure` with an `e` -- all prefixes in Cross Reference are composed of a hash and a five-letter code, and separated from the name with an underscore.

 To create this label, you simply need to create some dummy text and add the link.
-You don't need to add any numbering, as this is taken care of Cross Reference.
+You don't need to add any numbering, as this is taken care of by Cross Reference.
 So in the caption you could add the word 'figure', highlight that word, goto 'Tools->Insert link' and add `#figur_population` as the URL.
 (The dummy text will replaced by the add-on, so don't highlight text that you want to keep, such as other parts of the caption.)

 You now have a label that can be referred to.
-The process is similar to creating labels.
+Creating references is similar to creating labels.
 First, create some dummy text, such as the word 'figure' -- so you might write something like "for an example of this phenomenon, see figure".
 Again, you don't need any numbering, as the add-on will take care of this.
 Now you need to apply another hyperlink, in this case to the word 'figure'.
 Reference syntax, however, is slightly different; in our case, it will be `#fig_population`.
 This must be identical to the label hyperlink, except that the code is now `fig` not `figur` (reference codes always use the first three letters of the code used for labels.)

 If you now goto the 'Add-ons->Cross Reference->Update document', your text should be replaced with a numbered label and a reference with the same number.

+Because Cross Reference replaces your dummy text, you can use a short word or even one letter, and you can also use the `Ctrl+K` shortcut to add the link.
+These two additions to the process should make things quicker.

 ## Not working?